xsscx/srd/README.md

 There are typically 2 DMG's available that are Compiled for the Mainline and Beta Trains.

 # Current Events
 With the release of macOS 12, Security Research Tools (SRT) no longer works on X86_64.
-Use CryptexManager.
+Use CryptexManager. ** macOS 12.1 RC may fix this issue.
+Update Pending.

 https://github.com/pinauten/CryptexManager